Tow Law Millennium Primary School

 Christmas singing

-As always, pupils from KS2 enjoyed singing at Baring Court in the Christmas period.
+As always, in December 2019, pupils from KS2 enjoyed singing at Baring Court in the Christmas period.
 They sang some traditional songs, Christmas classics and also some songs that they will be performing in their Christmas production.

 Landscape, nature and the sheep farming year